 Gunfleet Women’s Institute is a group with around 25 members.
 It was established in Walton-On-The-Naze in October 1963, so we have celebrated our Golden Anniversary.

-Our group now meets in the Emmanuel church hall, New Pier Street, Walton-On-The-Naze, once a month on the second Wednesday, in the evening at 7pm until around 9.30pm.
+Our group now meets in the Emmanuel church hall, New Pier Street, Walton-On-The-Naze, once a month on the second Thursday, in the afternoon at 2pm until around 4.00pm.
 New members are very welcome, the group is friendly and a good place to make new friends.
 Meetings vary in content, we often have a speaker, followed by tea/coffee and then a short business meeting.
-We also have a monthly competition and a raffle.
+We also have a regular raffle.
 Sometimes our meeting will be an activity evening of some kind.
-We also have various groups such as crafts, music and movement, social meet ups and a darts team.
+We also have various groups such as crafts, music and movement, and social meet ups.
 We go on several outings a year and enjoy a party or two.

 Visitors are also made welcome if you just want to come along and find out what we do.
 Just come along to one of our monthly meetings or contact us via the contact page.